lvwvm/lvwvm/README.md

-### 👋🏿
+# Hello!

-    Hello!
-I am **Idigo**, here you will find all of the code, ideas, and art I wish to share with the world.
-I look forward to reading your thoughts and collaborating towards building a better future. 🌍
+#### I am **Idigo** and here you will find everything
+I wish to share with the world.
+I look forward to reading your thoughts and collaborating.
+Let's build a better future. 🌍

 ---